hdbeukel/james/README.md

 Documentation
 =============

-For more information and documentation, see http://www.jamesframework.org.
+For more information and documentation, visit www.jamesframework.org.

 Contact
 =======